Category: Cloud

 Google and Microsoft spat over ActiveSync: Hardly a war, more like a skirmish

 January 30 Update: Just on the deadline, it seems like Google has acceded to a request from Microsoft to extend its support for ActiveSync connections to Gmail until July 31, 2013.
-The step simply makes sense as it reduces the … Continue reading
+The step simply makes sense as it reduces the number of users who would otherwise be mad at Google. …

 Exchange Unwashed Digest for October 2012